 Before executing, you should know what the plan is for both how you will migrate and what the design of it will look like when the data gets there.
-There are methods to go about it: shifting it all at once in a short period of time, or trickling it over in phases.
+There are methods to go about it: shifting it all at once in a short period of time or trickling it over in phases.
 While both have their pros and cons, you’ll need to decide which manner works best for your organization.
-Also, how should it look like and how will it be secured?
+Also, what should it look like and how will it be secured?
 Make sure you know the plans and that all are aware before you make it happen.

 4. Testing, 1, 2, 3.

 Now don’t just think that it’s all moving over and you’re good to know.
 You’ll need to implement a testing plan to test both as you go during the build, as well as afterward to ensure it’s deploying correctly.
 Check that everything is accurate and as it should be with your real data.

 5. It’s time.

 After you’ve got all your plans and strategies in place, it’s time to make it happen!
 Let your cloud computing provider know you’re ready and be sure that you’re both on the same page of expectations and how it should go.
 Coordinate check-ins throughout the process so everyone is up-to-date on how the migration is going.